Imitation of Life (1934 film): Reception

+This poster for a 1949 re-release prominently features Louise Beavers, and appears to have been intended for theaters serving a Black audience.

 Imitation of Life was nominated for three Academy Awards – Best Picture, Best Assistant Director for Scott R. Beal, and Best Sound, Recording for Theodore Soderberg.

 On Rotten Tomatoes, the film has an aggregate score of 87% based on 47 positive and 7 negative critic reviews.
 The website's consensus reads: "Imitation of Life isn't always subtle, but even as it tugs at the heartstrings, this socially conscious melodrama effectively explores Jim Crow-era racial taboos."
 TCM's Jeff Stafford, observing that "Imitation of Life is certainly one of [Beavers'] best performances and should have been nominated for an Oscar", recalled that when the picture came out, "Columnist Jimmy Fiddler [sic] was one of many who objected to this oversight and wrote, 'I also lament the fact that the motion picture industry has not set aside racial prejudice in naming actresses.
 I don't see how it is possible to overlook the magnificent portrayal of the Negro actress, Louise Beavers, who played the mother in Imitation of Life.
 If the industry chooses to ignore Miss Beavers' performance, please let this reporter, born and bred in the South, tender a special award of praise to Louise Beavers for the finest performance of 1934."